This expedition exemplifies both HQW claim 1:

 And for his final draft, he got it!
 He also tried adding shading that made his wolf look less flat and more lifelike.

-They did all of the work previous 7th graders had done, and they added a step: they wrote fables to accompany the scientific facts about their animals.
+They did all of the work previous 7th graders had done, and they added two steps: they learned all the characteristics of vernal pools in order to be able to identify one and they applied their study of creative writing to write fables to accompany the scientific facts about their animals.
 The book took a LOT of teamwork and attention to accuracy and detail.
 The real-world format of the book meant that they had to do a lot of editing and revision to get their written pieces to publishable quality.
 They finished the book, but the 7th grade wasn’t done yet!
-They discovered that the vernal pool they had studied was not certified by the state of Massachusetts, and therefore was not a protected habitat.
+They discovered that the vernal pool where they had done their field work was not certified by the state of Massachusetts, and therefore was not a protected habitat.
 The students learned what it would take to get their vernal pool certified, did the documentation required and they succeeded!
-This was the highest quality version of the fading footprints project the 7th grade had ever done, both in artistry, in the authenticity of the audience and in student learning resulting in service to the community.
+This was the highest quality version of the Fading Footprints project the 7th grade had ever done, both in artistry, in the authenticity of the audience for their product and in student learning resulting in service to the community.
 Note: this project was highlighted in “Visible Learners”, a book published by researchers at Harvard University’s Project Zero.

 Here are some sample pages from the book: